Emerald Stones • Aquamarine Gemstone • Morganite

 The above photo, courtesy of the Gemological Institute of America, shows the range that natural Beryls occur in.
-Emerald, aquamarine, and Morganite are the three most famous Beryls, but they come in rarer varieties too.
+Emerald, Aquamarine, and Morganite are the three most famous Beryls, but they come in rarer varieties too.
 Every member of this family is linked by chemical composition and crystal structure: an aluminum beryllium silicate with hexagonal prismatic crystals.
 Differences in color and appearance are due to impurities in the crystals and geological conditions at the time the crystals formed.
 The members of the beryl group make excellent jewelry due to the variety of colors, brilliance of the material, and the high 7.5-8 hardness.

 Emerald has been called “the king of gems” due to its prevalence in lore through the ages and because it was the favorite gem of many monarchs, from Empress Cleopatra to the King of Spain.
-Today the popularity and value of emeralds has never been higher: it is the best-selling green gemstones, the May birthstone, and has been the most popular gem worn to the Oscars for several years!
+Today the popularity and value of emeralds has never been higher: it is the best-selling green gemstone, the May birthstone, and has been the most popular gem worn to the Oscars for several years!

 Emeralds were also popular in the past.
 The first emeralds known came from Cleopatra’s lost mine somewhere in Egypt, but for the past two thousand years have also been occasionally found in the mountains of modern-day Afghanistan and Pakistan.
 For this reason rough or tumbled emeralds featured heavily in the treasuries of Moghul emperors and Indian Rajahs.
 Across the Atlantic emeralds were also being mined by the Inca peoples of Peru and Columbia, and were worn as spiritual talismans by shamans and tribal elders.
 It wasn’t until the era of Imperialism, when Spain and Portugal conquered most of South America, that emeralds became more available.
 Spanish conquistadors were quick to modernize the emerald mines they found in Columbia, increasing the production and allowing them to ship massive quantities of amazing emeralds back to Europe where their popularity skyrocketed.
 To this day the gems from the Columbian emerald mines- which are still producing amazing gem emeralds- have set the standard for what emeralds should be.